spiderman845/spiderman845/README.md

 ## 🚀 About Me

-I'm a seasoned Software Architect and Tech Lead with a passion for designing scalable systems and leading high-performing engineering teams.
-I specialize in building robust architectures and mentoring developers to achieve excellence.
+I'm a seasoned Software Architect and Tech Lead with a passion for designing scalable systems.
+I specialize in building robust architectures.

 ## 🛠️ Architecture & Tech Stack